 CPS serves the San Antonio area.
-There is a solar rebate available for residential and commercial projects.
+There is an up-front solar rebate available for residential and commercial projects.
 As of December 1st, 2018, the residential rebate has changed to a flat incentive at $2,500 per project, which will drop to $1,500 per project when the current funding pool is fully allocated.
 The commercial solar rebate remains at $0.60/watt up to $80,000.
 Funds for both rebates are limited and available on a first-come, first-serve basis.
 There are some requirements, which can be found here.